openxc/vi-firmware/docs/platforms/max32.rst

 - Pin 18 - ``U1ARTS``, connect this to the CTS line of the receiver.
 - Pin 19 - ``U1ACTS``, connect this to the RTS line of the receiver.

-UART data is sent only if pin 5 is pulled high.
+UART data is sent only if pin A1 is pulled low (to ground).
 If you are using a Bluetooth module like the `BlueSMiRF <https://www.sparkfun.com/products/10269>`_ from SparkFun, you need to hard-wire 5v into this pin to actually enabling UART.
+To disable UART, pull A1 high or leave it floating.

 An additional item to consider when using UART: typically you will want to rig the chipKIT to be self-powered (either from an external power source or the